scozic/jxapi-core/DemoExchange_README.md

   // Access API groups and their endpoints through 'exchange' methods.
 }
 ```
-You may have a look at ./src/main/java//src/test/java/com/scz/jxapi/exchanges/demo/gen/marketdata/demo/DemoExchangeMarketDataExchangeInfoDemo.java for full usage example
+You may have a look at <a href="./src/test/java/com/scz/jxapi/exchanges/demo/gen/marketdata/demo/DemoExchangeMarketDataExchangeInfoDemo.java">DemoExchangeMarketDataExchangeInfoDemo</a> class for full usage example

 ### Properties